-Sometimes I just need something easy to make for dinner, whether it’s just us or for a few guests.
 Burgers and brats are my go-to for easy dinners in the summertime.
 They’re quick to make, crowd-friendly, and the leftovers taste great.

 I paired the tomato jam with spicy grilled bratwursts.
 The lightly sweet jam was the perfect complement to the kick of heat from the spicy brats!
 Mild or hot Italian sausage would be delicious, too.

-True confession: when I make burgers or brats for just Longe and me, I serve frozen tater tots on the side.
+True confession: when I make burgers or brats for just my family, I serve frozen tater tots on the side.
 I’m such a sucker for them!
 I recently started using an air fryer to cook the tater tots—they get SO crispy in less than 15 minutes and I don’t have to heat up the oven.

-- 2 lbs tomatoes, cored and chopped into ¾-inch pieces (I used roma tomatoes)
+- 2 lbs roma tomatoes, cored and chopped into ¾-inch pieces (about 6 large or 8 medium sized)

 - ⅓ cup granulated sugar